abhay-ramesh/pushduck/.github/SECURITY.md

 ## Supported Versions

-We actively provide security updates for the following versions of next-s3-uploader:
+We actively provide security updates for the following versions of pushduck:

 | Version | Supported          |
 | ------- | ------------------ |